zypher606/lim-ruby-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This a API written on Ruby on Rails to index domain and index header tags H1, H2 and H3 and link tag (a), saved is to the local sqlite storage.

+Intro

-* Ruby version
+* Ruby version: 2.6

-* System dependencies
+* System dependencies => Listed on Gem file

-* Configuration

-* Database creation

-* Database initialization
+* Database => Sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run the following commands on project root directory to serve the applciation ** 1. $ bundle instal
+** 2. $ rails s

+* Also serve the demo HTML file in html-template folder by running ** $ php -S localhost:8080